Do you need a Prescription?

 Please note that to order a prescription of the "pill" (oral contraceptive) the patient must be seen by a nurse.
-This can be done by coming to the walk-in CASH clinic which runs from Monday - Friday 09:30 – 11:30 or by booking an appointment with a nurse.
+This can be done by booking into the CASH clinic which normally runs from Monday - Friday 09:30 – 11:30.

 Please allow at least 48 hours for prescriptions to be processed and remember to take weekends and bank holidays into account.